wishzx/wishzx.github.io/content/about.md

 \
 Personal projects 2016-Present

-- Car plates recognition using convolutional neural nets.
+- Car plates recognition using convolutional neural nets with YOLO algorithm.
-- Natural language error correction with transformers.
+- Natural language error correction with transformers using Pytorch.
-- Telegram bot for receiving good morning motivational messages.
+- Telegram bot for receiving daily motivational messages.
 - Cross-chain atomic swap between two parties of cryptocurrencies with python-bitcoinlib.
 - Fully decentralized exchange with my own ERC20 token on ethereum with solidity and web3.js.
 - Using Z-SNARKS to reimplement Tornado.cash algorithm.
-- SET game implemented with SwiftUI for IOS
+- SET game implemented with SwiftUI for IOS.
+- Unreal engine game development with C++ and blueprints.
-- Habit tracking app for android with Kotlin
+- Habit tracking app and tips calculator for android with Kotlin
-- This static website using Hugo
+- Static website using Hugo and Go templates.

 \
 \